mhhollomon/musicBackground/README.md

 Generate an image to use as the background for a static image music video.
 A logo, title, and cover image can be added.

-This tool is agressively CLI based.
-There is no GUI, there will not be a GUI.
+This tool is CLI based.
+There is no GUI.

-This is known to work on linux/macOS, and WSL2.
+It is known to work on linux/macOS, and WSL2.
 Probably works in pure windows, but haven't tried it.

 # Install